ohpensource/terraform-plan-gh-action/README.md

 - _backend-configuration_: path of the tfvars file with backend configuration.
 - _terraform-var-file_: tfvars file to use as variables input.
 - _terraform-state-file_: File where terraform will write down the plan.
+- _session-name_: (OPTIONAL) If provided, terraform will use it as session tag when managing the terraform backend (if an IAM role is used to do so).

 ⚠️ Attention!
 Terraform will try to assume the deployment role in the destination AWS account.
 Such deployment will fail if the user is not allowed to assume such role.